Petra: Top 10 Things to do

 No 4 – See the Nabataean Theatre

-The 2000 year old theatre was built by the Nabataeans and subsequently enlarged by the Romans to seat over 8000 spectators.
+The 2000 year old Theatre was built by the Nabataeans and subsequently enlarged by the Romans to seat over 8000 spectators.

 The Theatre